Esztergb/My-Portfolio/README.md

 ## User Story

 This is my portfolio website to showcase my knowledge and creaivity to potential employers.
-Curently the content is full of placeholders to be replaced later when I have actual projects completed
+Curently the content is full of placeholders to be replaced later when I have actual projects completed.
+This website is a work in progress and I hope to keep improoving it over time.

 ## Acceptance Criteria